 EMERGENCY ROOM & HOSPITAL

 Most of us have experience visiting the ER.
 We might get a chest x-ray or physical exam and then leave with antibiotics for an infection or a cast on a broken bone.
-But, assessing and treating a mental health emergency can feel different.
-If our child is not admitted, we can leave feeling scared and not knowing what to do.
+But, going to the ER for a mental health emergency can feel different.
+If our child is not admitted, we can leave feeling scared or confused..

 If you have time, CLICK HERE to read about what the ER can (and can't) do for your child in a psychiatric emergency.